AnkithaMurali/UE22EC342BC2-Aashna_Ankitha-Smart_Object_Counter/README.md

 ### HOW IT WORKS

 An IR sensor detects objects by sensing reflected infrared light.
+If an object is detected, the sensor value is high.

 The Arduino Uno reads the sensor and counts each object that passes by.

-This count is sent to a computer using serial communication.
+This count is sent to a computer using serial communication (pySerial).

 A ROS2 Python node receives the data and publishes it to a ROS2 topic.